biharygergo/card-estimator/src/cli/data/20241009_commonly-misused-terms-planning-poker copy.md

 tags: Planning Poker Terms, Agile Estimation, Scrum Poker, Backlog Refinement, Agile Techniques
 ---

-If you’ve ever stumbled across terms like “poker planning” or “backlog refinement poker” and wondered, “Are these just creative variations of Planning Poker, or am I missing out on a new agile technique?” — you’re not alone!
+If you've ever stumbled across terms like "poker planning" or "backlog refinement poker" and wondered, "Are these just creative variations of Planning Poker, or am I missing out on a new agile technique?" — you're not alone!

 Planning Poker, also known as **Scrum Poker** or **Agile Poker**, is one of those techniques with many names (and misspellings!).
 Whether you're a seasoned Scrum Master or new to the world of agile, understanding these terms can be useful.
-In this post, we’ll break down these often misused and misspelled terms so you know exactly what they mean and why they all point back to the same technique.
+In this post, we'll break down these often misused and misspelled terms so you know exactly what they mean and why they all point back to the same technique.

 <div class="separator"></div>

 ## **1. PlanningPoker (aka Planning Poker)**

-Let’s start with the classic! **PlanningPoker** (sometimes spelled as a single word, “planningpoker”) is a consensus-based estimation technique used primarily in Scrum and Agile development.
-The team gathers to estimate the effort required to complete tasks using a deck of cards, with each card representing an estimate of the task’s size or complexity.
-It’s all about collaboration and reducing bias during sprint planning.
+Let's start with the classic! **PlanningPoker** (sometimes spelled as a single word, "planningpoker") is a consensus-based estimation technique used primarily in Scrum and Agile development.
+The team gathers to estimate the effort required to complete tasks using a deck of cards, with each card representing an estimate of the task's size or complexity.
+Learn more about [how different Scrum roles use Planning Poker effectively](/knowledge-base/planning-poker-and-the-scrum-roles).

 *Need a refresher on how PlanningPoker works?
 Check out our [comprehensive guide to Planning Poker](https://planningpoker.live/knowledge-base/planning-poker-guide-agile-estimation-techniques).*